Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/04-packet-switching/window_based_mix_data_type.md

 Correspondingly, the pre-processing and post-processing of this data has been changed.

-Run HW emulation with the following make command (it will build the HW system and host application):
+Run HW emulation with the following make command (it builds the HW system and host application).

     make run_hw_emu

 Hint: If the keyboard is accidentally hit and stops the system booting automatically, type boot at the **Versal>** prompt to resume the system booting.

-After Linux has booted, run the following commands at the Linux prompt (this is only for HW cosim):
+After Linux has booted, run the following commands at the Linux prompt (this is only for HW cosim).

     mount /dev/mmcblk0p1 /mnt
     cd /mnt